Updated: February 18, 2026

 You can obtain Portuguese citizenship by descent if you have Portuguese parents or grandparents who were officially recognized as citizens of Portugal.
 You’ll need to prove your direct lineage with official documents (like birth and marriage certificates).

 The timeline varies by route to citizenship.
-For example, if you are opting for citizenship by naturalization, it requires five years of residency first, then it could take up to 6-18 months for processing.
-Citizenship by marriage or descent will usually take less time than this, as it does not require five years of residency.
+For example, if you are opting for citizenship by naturalization, it requires five years of residency first, then it could take up to 6-12 months for processing.
+Factors such as document preparation, application backlog, and consular processing times can affect the timeline.